Back • Return Home

 The Importance of Crystals

-Everything crystallizes, but the more seemingly complex the system, the more amorphous (or formless) they may seem to be.
+Everything crystallizes, but the more seemingly complex the system, the more amorphous (or formless) they might seem to be.
 Let's do some more geometry together...

-If we connect together the center of each face of the cube, we get another figure:
+If we connect together the center of each face of the cube, then we get another figure:

 This is an "octahedron".
 The prefix "octa-" means 8, and the suffix "-hedron" means "face".
 Therefore, an "octahedron" has 8 faces.